The European Knowledge Centre for Youth Policy (EKCYP) Correspondents

 Portugal

-Ana Cristina Garcia works in the Sport and Youth Portuguese Institute with programs and projets connected with free time and volunteering.
+Ana Cristina Garcia works in the Portuguese Institute of Sport and Youth (IPDJ) with programmes and projets connected with free time and volunteering.
 She belongs also to the team of Lisbon Youth Centre where she is the responsible for non informal education, democarcy, citizenship and social inclusion.
 For a long time she is a trainer for trainers in Portuguese language.

 Romania